Zipaquira and the Salt Cathedral—Best Day Trip from Bogotá

-The magnificent Zipaquirá Cathedral overlooks the central square in the town.
+The magnificent Zipaquirá Cathedral overlooks the central square of the town.
 It is stunning!
-You can see it was built in two parts with the addition of the upper-level many years after the bottom was completed.
+You can see it was built in two parts, with the addition of the upper-level many years after the bottom was completed.

 The square was decorated with all the festivity of the upcoming Christmas holiday while I was there.
 It was a nice treat.

 On the way back into town, Alex stopped at an overlook to see Bogotá.
 It was amazing!
 From our vantage

 When we looked up and behind us, we could see Monserrate.
 It’s the highest viewpoint over the city of Bogota and the #2 thing to do in Bogotá according to Tripadvisor as of this writing.

 The tour was supposed to end at around 2:30 but we got back at 4:30.
 We never felt rushed and he was great—he gave us lots of extra time at the places where we were interested and was a wealth of knowledge.
 He even dropped us off in different places from where he picked us up.